phillipscarroll/thermal-testing-archive/readme.md

 ### Thermal Testing Archive

-I had for some time a website and youtube archive of thousands of hours of thermal testing.
-I not longer invest time in testing as there are a ton of channels and groups doing this now but I wanted somewhere to park my data.
+I ran a website and youtube archiving of thousands of hours of my own thermal testing.
+I no longer invest time in testing as there are a large number of channels and groups doing this now but I wanted somewhere to park my data.

 # GPU Thermal Density